The Do's

 - Speak loudly, slowly and distinctly.

-- Establish eye contact (or appear to do so) with audience from time to time.
+- Establish eye contact (or appear to do so) with

 - Stay within the allotted presentation time.